SMTG-Bham/galore/docs/source/tutorials.rst

 particular orbital characters; often this is limited to s-p-d-f (i.e. the second quantum number) but in principle an all-electron code can also assign the first quantum number.
-Directional character is also sometimes assigned, usually relative to the crystallographic axes.
+Directional character is also sometimes assigned, usually relative to Cartesian axes.
 These various schemes are used to construct a "projected density of states" (PDOS).

 The construction of a PDOS in *ab initio* calculations is slightly